cuemacro/chartpy/README.md

 # Coding log

+* 15 Nov 2017 - Fixed bug when plotting time series with DatetimeIndex and newer matplotlib
 * 10 Oct 2017 - Added flag to works in Bokeh 0.12.9
 * 18 Sep 2017 - Fixed plotting DataFrame with DatetimeIndex with Bokeh
 * 05 Jul 2017 - Fixed PLANNED_FEATURES.md link